Not on View

 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 Henri Laurens was born on February 18, 1885, in Paris, where he attended drawing classes in 1899.
-The sculpture he produced during the early years of the twentieth century reflects the influence of Auguste Rodin.
-In 1911 the sculptor entered into a lifelong friendship with Georges Braque, who introduced him to Cubism.
-The artist would work within this movement until 1925, making polychrome bas-relieves that are plastic translations of the Cubist research in painting.
+The sculptures he produced during the early 20th century reflect the influence of Auguste Rodin.
+In 1911 the sculptor began a lifelong friendship with Georges Braque, who introduced him to Cubism.
+The artist was part of this movement until 1925, making polychrome low reliefs that are plastic translations of Cubism's pictorial research.
 Laurens participated for the first time in the Salon des Indépendants in Paris in 1913, and two years later met Juan Gris, Amedeo Modigliani, and Pablo Picasso.
 From 1916 Laurens executed Cubist collages and constructions.
 He became a friend of Pierre Reverdy in 1915 and illustrated the writer’s Poèmes en prose that same year.

 The artist was given a solo show at Léonce Rosenberg’s Galerie l’Effort Moderne in Paris in 1917, and signed a contract there the following year.
 During the 1920s he executed designs for various architectural projects and stage decors.
 From 1932 to 1933 he divided his time between Paris and nearby Etang-la-Ville, where his neighbors were Aristide Maillol and Ker-Xavier Roussel.
-Laurens contributed substantially to the World’s Fair in Paris in 1937.
+Laurens contributed substantially to the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris in 1937.
 In 1938 he shared an exhibition with Braque and Picasso that traveled from Oslo to Stockholm and Copenhagen.